When an emergency happens in a medical building, the need for quick response and protection of critical circuits is dire.

 The article outlines what constitutes as a healthcare facility, and it’s not limited to only hospitals.
 In fact, it’s “any building or mobile enclosure for providing people with care such as dental, psychiatric, nursing, surgery, etc.” Essentially, if the building takes patients, it needs to meet this code.

 A majority of the language in this section concerns life safety, requiring a system capable of providing lighting and power service for life safety elements in the building.
-Fire-rated wiring systems like Pyrotenax provide the protection required during an emergency.
+Mineral Insulated Fire-rated wiring systems like Pyrotenax provide the protection required during an emergency and when patients cannot be moved and defend in place is required.

 MI cable’s inorganic construction makes the cable extremely fire and heat resistant.
-During a fire, these cables can withstand high temperatures and don’t emit smoke or gas.
+During a fire, these cables can withstand high temperatures and do not emit smoke or gas that can compromise patient and first responders’ wellbeing.
 For fire professionals responding to a situation in a healthcare building, this can make a significant difference.

-With current trends moving towards the protection of critical circuits, MI cables also have advantages in:
+With current trends moving towards two hour protection of critical circuits, MI cables also have advantages in:

-For healthcare providers, ensuring your building will stay operational during and after an emergency needs to be a priority.
+For healthcare providers, ensuring your building will stay operational, while maximizing safety for patents, staff and first responders during and after an emergency needs to be a priority.